Last visit: July 5, 2023

 All things considered, it’s one of the best structures in the game.
 And proof that necessity is the mother of invention given how they crammed everything into such a tight space.

 My Personal Fave: Murray’s steak sandwich.
-Not quite as orgasmic as the steak sandwiches offered at the New York parks, but still an amazing dish from a local institution.
-You may now need to go to the Town Ball Tavern to get one.
+Not quite as orgasmic as the steak sandwiches offered at the New York parks, but still an amazing dish from a local institution, and a staple at the ballpark since it opened.
+There’s a smoked meat version on the concourse, but head up to the Truly On Deck restaurant (formerly Bat and Barrel) to get an original.

-Many local brews can also be found, mainly from stands in the lower bowl, from Insight Brewing, Indeed Brewing, Fair State, Fulton, Castle Danger Brewing, Third Street, Waconia, Modist Brewing, Bent Paddle, Northlake, Schell’s and Finnegan’s.
+Many local brews can also be found, from breweries including Utepils, Modist, Fair State, Fulton, Insight Brewing, Indeed Brewing, Lift Bridge, and Big Wood.
 Craft macros are also available.

 Even the “macro beers” are a little more interesting.
 Michelob Golden and Grain Belt have had a traditional presence even with the vendors.